Targeted therapy for kidney cancer

-Your cancer doctor or specialist nurse will tell you if they think any of these drugs are suitable for you.
+Your cancer doctor or specialist nurse will tell you if they think targeted therapy drugs are suitable for you.

 All the targeted therapy drugs listed here are licensed to treat kidney cancer and can be used in the UK.
-But not all of them are widely available through the NHS.
-Some people have targeted therapy as part of a clinical trial.
+These targeted therapy drugs all work in a similar way.
+So, if you have had a TKI before, some of the others might not be suitable for you.
+Most people have one or two as part of their treatment over time.

 Each type of targeted therapy drug has its own side effects.
 The most common side effects include:

 Your cancer doctor or specialist nurse will give you information about the likely side effects of your treatment.
-They will also tell you what can be done to control and manage side effects.
+They will also tell you what can be done to help control and manage them.

-Targeted therapies can interact with some medicines and foods.
-Before you start treatment, tell your GP and cancer doctor about your treatment and any medicines you are taking.
-They can let you know if there are any foods you should avoid.
+Targeted therapy drugs can react with some medicines and foods.
+Before you start treatment, tell your cancer doctor about any medicines you are taking.
+You should also tell your GP that you are having targeted therapy treatment.
+Your doctors can tell you whether there are any foods you should avoid.

 We have information about individual targeted therapy drugs, how they are given and their side effects.